-A Sound Recorder records and reproduces any audible noise, including voice, using many different types of audio equipment.
-Besides equipment, learned techniques are also used to record, manipulate and enhance sound.
-Sound engineer, recording engineer, acoustical engineer and audio engineer are other names used to describe the Sound Recorder.
-While there are slight differences between these distinctions, they do essentially the same functions and as a Sound Recorder.
+A sound recorder is someone who records and reproduces any audible noise, including voice, using many different types of audio equipment.
+Besides equipment, various techniques are also used to record, manipulate and enhance sound.
+Sound engineer, recording engineer, acoustical engineer and audio engineer are other names used to describe a sound recorder.
+While there are slight differences between these distinctions, they do essentially the same functions as a sound recorder.

-Translating analog to digital sound and synchronizing sounds to visual media is also an important aspect of the work of an Audio Engineer.
-In the studio, an audio engineer is responsible for not only recording but also editing, mixing and mastering the sound recording.
+Translating analog to digital sound and synchronizing sounds to visual media is also an important aspect of the work of a sound engineer.
+In the studio, he or she is responsible for not only recording but also editing, mixing and mastering the sound recording.
 They must also be familiar with design, installation and operation of equipment for sound recording, reinforcement and broadcasting.

-Although they should be educated in the overall process of recording, typically an audio engineer will specialize in one or two steps in the total sound recording process.
-The four steps involved in the production of a recording are: recording, editing, mixing, and mastering.
+Although they should be educated in the overall process of recording, typically a sound recorder will specialize in one or two steps in the total sound recording process.
+The four steps involved in the production of a recording are: recording, editing, mixing and mastering.

-If you are thinking about becoming a Sound Recorder, it would be beneficial if you have an interest in music, sound, creative arts, broadcasting, or electronics.
-An audio recording engineer should also have the ability to operate complex equipment, to listen to complex sounds and distinguish individual components, and to have effective communication skills.
+If you are thinking about becoming a sound recorder, it is essential to have an interest in music, sound, creative arts, broadcasting, electronics, as well as be able to listen to complex sounds and distinguish individual components.

-While traditional education is not required for many positions in the field, colleges and accredited institutions around the world offer degrees for the sound recording field, such as a Bachelor of Science in Audio Production.
-The University of Miami was the first university in the United States to offer a four-year Bachelors degree in Engineering Technology.
+While traditional education is not required for many positions in the field, colleges and accredited institutions around the world offer degrees for the sound recording field, such as a bachelor of science in audio production.
+The university of Miami was the first university in the United States to offer a four-year bachelors degree in sound engineering technology.
 Experience also plays a big role in the sound recording field, and being mentored by others in the field can have a great influence on your career.